Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Rolling Down Hills.md

 **Racing jam jars down a gentle slope, to see how filling them affects the speed.** - Find out about rotational mechanics by racing jam jars of differing weights downhill.

-Last initially checked on 2024-12-27 by Lauren Mason (llm34@cam.ac.uk) and double-checked on 2025-01-01 by Chiara Delpiano-Cordeiro (cd796@cam.ac.uk)
+Last initially checked on 2025-11-23 by Chiara Delpiano-Cordeiro (cd796@cam.ac.uk) and double-checked on 202X-XX-XX by X

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->